-When a website called The Farmacy posted this misleading and stigmatizing “meme” (above) on Facebook, my new Egyptian friend Madiha responded with the essay below (she’s granted me permission to share it).
+A website called The Farmacy posted this misleading and stigmatizing “meme” (above) on Facebook.
+An Egyptian woman with ADHD, Madiha, responded with the comment below.
+We had a friendly back-channel exchange.
+Then she kindly granted me permission to share it.

-(Funny enough, the particularly annoying meme above inspired my friend Jaclyn to write an excellent post: Bad ADHD Memes and my Real Reason for Taking Stimulants.)
+(Funny enough, the particularly annoying meme above also inspired my friend Jaclyn at The ADHD Homestead to write an excellent post: Bad ADHD Memes and my Real Reason for Taking Stimulants.)

 The Difference Between ADHD and Daydreaming

-Average daydreaming doesn’t cause you to grapple to remember thoughts, tasks, names and dates everyday.
+Average daydreaming doesn’t cause you to grapple with remembering thoughts, tasks, names, and dates every single day.

 Average daydreaming doesn’t keep you up restless almost every night.